cdevairakkam7/SQL-Queries/Case Statement.md

-## CASE statment is used as a lookup function in the following query.
+## CASE statement is used as a lookup function in the following query.

 ```
 SELECT Country_code,